ekohrt/MtgCardRecommender/README.md

-# Recommending Cards for Magic: the Gathering Deckbuilding
+# Card Recommender and Deck Generator for Magic: the Gathering

 A simple program that takes a card name as input and finds other cards that often appear together with that card.
 This technique can be used as a tool to help in deckbuilding, or modified into a simple deck generator.